Kus: Historical background

-It seems the instrument was invented during the Achaemenid dynasty (550-330 BCE) of Persia, for military purposes.

 The instrument was a pair of drums, made of clay, wood or metal in the form of a hemispherical kettle, with skin stretched over the mouth.
 Kus was played with drumsticks of leather or wood (The leather drumstick was called Daval).
 Kus usually was carried on horseback, camelback or elephant during war to encourage the army.
 The instrument was also played on many occasions such as festivals and weddings.

 In ancient times, kus was accompaniment by karnay (Persian trumpet or horn).
 Particularly the Persian epic poets Ferdowsi and Nizami in describing battles mentioned kus and karnay in a number of entries.
 Many Persian miniatures paintings show the presence and importance of the Kus and Karnay in the war fields.

 According to the Greek historians, the drum was used by the Persians; Plutarch tells of Iranian warriors at the time of the Arsacid dynasty using kus as warlike instruments.

 Apparently after the introduction of Islam, the word Naghghāreh was used for small kettledrums.
 It seems that the word Naghghareh comes from the Arabic verb Naghr- that means to strike and to beat.
 A few poets mentioned the name Naghghareh, such as the great Persian mystic poet Molana Jalal al-Din Rumi.